 As with every aspect of the wedding, there’s nothing more heartwarming (or impressive) than personalized wedding invitations that really seem to embody the couple themselves.
 For example, an artistic duo with traditional, illustration-free invitations will feel just as out-of-place as a more traditional couple sending out invites with bright colors and bold, graphic fonts.
 If you’ve taken calligraphy classes in the past, consider addressing the envelopes yourself.
 If your partner is a photographer, try using a photo of his or hers as the background.
 If you both are seafarers, tie the suite together with string and a sailor’s knot, in lieu of a belly band.
 These are all simple ways to make a pre-designed invitation suite feel more personal.

 If you’re artsy, embrace it.
-From designing your own illustrations to hand-dyeing the invitations to create a more rustic look, there are so many ways that you can add a personal touch to your invites.
+From writing your own funny wedding invitations to hand-painting watercolor wedding invtations for a more rustic look, there are so many ways that you can add a personal touch to your invites.
 You can even upload your own custom design to Zola if you still want the professionally printed look, but prefer the artistic freedom.
 Printing with Zola ensures that each and every invite will look its best.
 If you’re planning to do a lot on your own, just make sure that you start early, so that there’s enough time to get it all done.